Hachioji Museum, Soto Japan Heritage Center

 Circular windows scattered throughout the exhibition fixtures allow visitors to see the exhibits behind them.

-• Hachioji Museum, Mulberry City Japan Heritage Center
+• Hachioji Museum, Soto Japan Heritage Center

 • An exhibition room decorated with 18 illustrations symbolizing the history of Hachioji, and featuring a variety of documents and Video content.